UKHomeOffice/component-scratchpad/README.md

 # component-scratchpad
 A markdown-style syntax to describe gov.uk components and generate html code to copy into non-live and non-public projects

-Original created 2nd March 2026 by Ian Smith.
+# Original file and repo created 2nd March 2026 by Ian Smith.

 Use this tool to quickly create html content for pages based on gov.uk components.